MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-app-service-manage-v0.md

 **`TargetSlot`** - **Target Slot**<br>
 `string`.
 Required when `SwapWithProduction = false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Used as the destination slot when `action == Swap Slots`.
+Use as the destination slot when `action == Swap Slots`.
 The swap action directs the destination slot's traffic to the source slot.
 <!-- :::editable-content-end::: -->
 <br>